segfault24/esiclient/EsiClient/docs/CorporationApi.md

 Get corporation information

-Public information about a corporation  --- Alternate route: &#x60;/v3/corporations/{corporation_id}/&#x60;  --- This route is cached for up to 3600 seconds
+Public information about a corporation  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java